Sunday, February 21, 2010

 Persistence of sexualized images of women eating dessert?
 Check.
 Oh, good—not in the sense that I want women to be portrayed like this, but it makes me glad that the series I’ve been toiling away at (Girls I Went to High School With--double click image on left to enlarge) is in fact relevant.
 I’ve been having a grand time making these embroideries of women eating cupcakes.
 I start with images found online and alter them, in part for copyright reasons, but also because there’s something satisfying about making them resemble girls I went to high school with.
 Had the Internet been the social force that it is today, I’m sure many of my classmates would have happily posed with cupcakes in a similarly outrageous manner.

 Conceptually, they are enjoyable, but formally, they are as well.
 I work with printouts of the images pinned to a felt base.
 I try not to feel sadistic inserting pins into their faces in voodoo fashion and cutting away their features one by one so I can replicate the contours exactly.
-In true postmodern fashion, I dare say that I am literally deconstructing them.
 I assumed I would be fixated on the sculptural elements—i.e., the areas of upraised thread wound around each other, mostly in the girls’ hair and cupcake icing.
 It turns out that I’m also enchanted by the contours.
-I wanted to them to be virtually unreadable, so that all of the attention is on the girls’ features covered in cosmetics, so I chose a pearly pink that is the same colour as the felt and unreadable from a short distance.
+I wanted to them to be virtually unreadable, so that all of the attention would be on the girls’ features covered in cosmetics, so I chose a pearly pink that is the same colour as the felt and unreadable from a short distance.
 I find myself taken by the negative space that is created once I cut out the arm, hand, and cupcake, as the arm reads like the shaft of a penis and the icing like its head.
 After noticing this effect, I jokingly referred to the embroideries as ‘craft porn’ and said I was cautious about aligning myself with that.
 My husband asked, ‘Which?
 Craft or porn?’
 It’s a good point—one that I’ll save for another post because I do have to get back to sewing.